Best Organic Prenatal Vitamin Guide

 According to a LabDoor report, four of twenty-two products contained at least one artificial coloring agent (Blue 2, Yellow 6, and/or Red 40).

 Magnesium stearate is a common anti-caking additive.
 It’s not a dealbreaker; it gets an EWG Skindeep score of just 1 and is generally considered harmless.
-Still, the inclusion of this ingredient in purely for manufacturing purposes as it possesses no nutritional value.
-Moreover, when you see magnesium stearate on the label, it’s usually not alone.
-There is normally at least one other filler or preservative.
+Still, the inclusion of this ingredient is purely for manufacturing purposes as it possesses no nutritional value.
+Moreover, when you see magnesium stearate on the label, it’s usually not alone (there’s normally at least one other filler or preservative).

 But there’s a caveat, and to understand it you need to understand the difference between fat-soluble and water-soluble vitamins.
 Here goes.